DFE-Digital/publish-teacher-training-2022/cypress/README.md

 version 3.6.1 of cypress is broken, so use version 3.6.0 or 3.7.0

 ## Noticable issues
+- make sure that the user used exists
 - is that it fails to properly have an isolated environment, therefore download chromuim
 - opening cypress with snap chromuim on linux is not possible
 - opening cypress with electron using snap chromuim, leads to the cypress failure to properly isolate enviroment